 M.Sc.
 Student

-Katie completed her undergraduate thesis in the lab and joined the lab as a graduate student in May 2023.
+Katie completed her undergraduate thesis in the lab and started graduate school in May 2023.
 Her project explores how host processes and xenobiotics influence behavior of enteric pathogens in the gut.
-Outside the lab, Katie is a member of McMaster's recreational dance team and enjoys reading and hiking.
+Katie is a member of McMaster's recreational dance team and enjoys reading and hiking.

 Claudia Rodriguez